Main Content

 Simulation Results from Simscape Logging

 This plot shows the heat transfer in the indoor and outdoor heat exchangers as well as the power consumed by the compressor and fans.
 The coefficient of performance (COP) is the ratio of the indoor heat exchanger heat transfer to the total power consumed.
-The COP of this system is around 2 or less, which is low, because the system has not been optimized.
-For example, you can optimize the electronic expansion valve control to ensure that there is subcooling under a wide range of operating conditions.
+The COP of this system is around 2 or less, which is low, because the system and the controls have not been fully optimized.

 This plot shows the high and low pressures in the refrigeration cycle and the corresponding saturation temperatures.
 During heat pump mode, the directional valve directs refrigerant to the indoor heat exchanger first, so the electronic expansion valve flow rate and the compressor flow rate have opposite signs.
 During air conditioning mode, the direction valve switches the flow direction so that the electronic expansion valve flow rate and the compressor flow rate have the same sign.